python-pillow/Pillow/docs/handbook/text-anchors.rst

     |

 .. only: comment
-    The container above prevents the image alignment from affecting following text.
+    The container above prevents the image alignment from affecting the following text.

 Quick reference
 ^^^^^^^^^^^^^^^